jesseduard/ipt101b_deligos/README.md

 * Step 2: Choose location/folder for the extraction
 * Extract the file and wait until it's done
 ## Branch Section
+* This also a part of Branch Section